airslie/engineer/README.md

 # Development Tasks

 - [ ] Add tests
-- [ ] Add a generator to being in standard files for a new Renalware plugin
+- [ ] Add a generator to bring in standard files for a new Renalware plugin
-- [ ] Look for other Engine boilerplate code we can move here.
+- [ ] Look for other Engine boiler-plate code we can move here.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).